Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Results

 \subsection{Numerical Tests}

 The six scenarios described in subsection \ref{dataset}, Table \ref{tab:dataset} are used for numerical tests.
-The processing time of QCs for single and dual cycling are taken from the trial run done by Goodchild \citep{goodchild2006double}, mentioned in subsection \ref{dualcycle} are 90 seconds and 170 seconds.
+The processing time of QC for single and dual cycling is taken from the trial run done by \cite{goodchild2006double}, mentioned in subsection \ref{dualcycle}, is 90 seconds and 170 seconds.
 The rehandling time of a container for a gantry crane at the dockyard is generated from a uniform distribution of 60 seconds.